mooti/validator/README.md

 ];
 ```

-For numeric arrays, the key is an asterisk `*` and they are called wildcard rules.
+For wildcard rules, the key is an asterisk `*`.
 Wildcard rules will validate against every item in the data structure (excluding children).
 If you use a wildcard rule, you cannot add additional rules for that level of validation.

 ```
 $rules = [
     '*' => [
-        'required' => true,
         'type' => 'string',
         'constraints' => [
             'callback' => 'MyValidator::checkValue'